Master of Social Work, M.S.W.

 About This Program

-The MSW Program educates students for macro social work practice in community-based organizations and social service administration.
-Full-time and Part-time programs of study are available.
+The M.S.W.
+Program educates students for macro social work practice in community-based organizations and social service administration.
+Full-time and part-time programs of study are available.

 The Master of Social Work (M.S.W) requires 79 semester hours to complete.